2001-Fri Feb 24 01:20:47 MST 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 Are you hitting the wide-open road with your pooch this summer?
-If you’re thinking of paying a visit to some of the most beautiful attractions in the United States — our national parks — there are a few things you should know about bringing your
+If you’re thinking of paying a visit to some of the most beautiful attractions in the United States — our national parks — there are a few things you should know about bringing your dog along.

 It's important to do your research before you arrive at the park, says Kathy Kupper with the